Specialization: phonetics, phonology, sociophonetics

 In October 2019, I began two new projects.
 The first is an ERC Advanced grant titled SPRINT (Speech Prosody in Interaction: The form and function of intonation in human communication).
 The aim of SPRINT, which runs from 2019 to 2024, is to study the phonetics, phonology, and pragmatics of a number of tunes of English and Greek, in order to better understand the structure of intonation and its contribution to pragmatic meaning.

-My second project was funded by a 2-year Leverhulme Major Research Fellowship; the aim of the project is to investigate the effects on Greek phonetics and phonology of the official abolition of Greek diglossia in 1976 and its informal revival after the recent financial crisis, while documenting the current state of Greek phonetics and phonology.
+My second project was originally funded by a 2-year Leverhulme Major Research Fellowship; the aim of the project is to investigate the effects on Greek phonetics and phonology of the official abolition of Greek diglossia in 1976 and its informal revival after the recent financial crisis, while documenting the current state of Greek phonetics and phonology.
 At Radboud this project will continue funded by a Mohrmann Grant.

 In addition, I am currently completing research from a project funded by the British Academy, the aim of which was to test compositionality in intonation meaning.
 Mary Baltazani and Stella Gryllia and I tested compositionality using Greek wh-questions are a test case.
 For publications from this project, see my publications page (2018 and 2019).